Request

 Extracting Request Data

-Request provides multiple methods to parse data into strongly typed structures:
+Request provides multiple methods to parse this data into strongly-typed structures.

-• parse_params: Parses router params into a specific type.
+• parse_params: Parses the request's router params into a specific data type.

-• parse_queries: Parses URL queries into a specific type.
+• parse_queries: Parses the request's URL queries into a specific data type.

-• parse_headers: Parses HTTP headers into a specific type.
+• parse_headers: Parses the request's HTTP headers into a specific data type.

-• parse_json: Parses the HTTP body as JSON into a specific type.
+• parse_json: Parses the data in the HTTP body part of the request as JSON format into a specific type.

-• parse_form: Parses the HTTP body as form data into a specific type.
+• parse_form: Parses the data in the HTTP body part of the request as a Form into a specific type.

-• extract: Combines different data sources to extract a specific type.
+• extract: Can merge different data sources to parse out a specific type.

 #[derive(Deserialize)]